thilko/gradle-springdoc-plugin/README.md

 =======================
 [![Build Status](https://travis-ci.org/thilko/gradle-springdoc-plugin.png?branch=master)](https://travis-ci.org/thilko/gradle-springdoc-plugin)

-A gradle plugin to generate rest api documention from spring mvc annotations at build time.
+A gradle plugin to generate rest api documentation from spring mvc annotations at build time.
 No runtime dependencies.

 Project is in an early development stage: ideas, issues and comments are highly appreciated.